HardlyDifficult/Tutorials/Quaternions.md

 <img src=https://i.imgur.com/9jPicRb.gif width=500px>

 Axis-Angle and other rotation approaches including Quaternions and Matrices are not impacting by Gimbal Lock.
-The only downside to Axis-Angle is that it does not perform as well as Quaternions.

 ### 2.2) Working with Axis-Angle in Unity